FRIDAY ON MY MIND

 - Tickets are only available on the day at the ACMI box office to be collected in person.
 First in best dressed.

 - Get Directions to ACMI

 NEXT TALK IN MELBOURNE: August 19

 Friday on My Mind is a series of FREE talks* curated and hosted by AFTRS where cinephiles, industry, students and film-lovers alike can soak up some creative mind fuel - supplied by some of the best and brightest in the screen arts and broadcast industries.

-- The Friday on My Mind season generally runs from early March to the end of October each year.
+Running since 2008 at AFTRS Sydney, with a Melbourne edition, held at ACMI, introduced in 2012 Friday on My Mind generally runs from early March to the end of October each year.

 - All past sessions can be reviewed in the 'Previous Guests' tab, at the bottom of this page.